 Transactions in foreign currencies are translated to the respective functional currencies at the foreign exchange rate at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the balance sheet date are retranslated to the functional currency at the foreign exchange rate at that date.
-Foreign exchange differences arising on translation are recognised in the Statement of Comprehensive income.
-Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
-Non-monetary assets and liabilities denominated in foreign currency are translated in foreign currencies that are stated at fair value are retranslated to the functional currency at foreign exchange rates ruling at the dates the fair value was determined.
+Foreign exchange differences arising on translation are recognised in the Statement of Comprehensive Income.
+Nonmonetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
+Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are retranslated to the functional currency at foreign exchange rates ruling at the dates the fair value was determined.